What to buy in Seoul – 25 best Korean souvenirs

 Hotteok is a popular Korean street food snack.
 It’s made from a sweet dough filled with brown sugar, cinnamon, and nuts.
 The dough is then flattened into thin circles and cooked in a hot pan until golden brown on both sides.

-You can find it also at supermarkets and makes a great gift for sweets lovers.
+You can also find it at supermarkets, and it makes a great gift for sweets lovers.

 Soju

-You simply cannot go to South Korea without trying soju, their traditional alcoholic drink.
+You cannot go to South Korea without trying soju, their traditional alcoholic drink.

 This traditional Korean alcohol is made from rice, wheat, and other grains.
 It is clear in color and usually tastes slightly sweet or fruity.
 Soju typically has an alcohol content of around 16-20% and can be enjoyed as a shot, mixed with beer (a popular combination called soju-bok), or used to create various cocktails.

-You cannot have Korean BBQ in the traditional way without at least one bottle of soju.
-It is not so strong so don’t worry about getting drunk.
+You cannot traditionally have a Korean BBQ without at least one bottle of soju.
+It is not so strong, so don’t worry about getting drunk.

-Beacuse it is such a popular drink and it really represents a part of the Korean culture, we would always bring a few bottles back home for friends and family.
+Because it is a popular drink and represents a part of Korean culture, we always bring a few bottles back home for friends and family.

-In Korea a bottle is very affordable and you can buy them from any convenience store.
+In Korea, a bottle is very affordable, and you can buy it from any convenience store.

 Makgeolli

-Since we are talking abour alcohol, makgeolli is another great souvenir option.
+Since we are talking about alcohol, makgeolli is another great souvenir option.

 Makgeolli is a traditional Korean rice wine.
-It has a milky white color and is slightly sweet with a tart, tangy flavor.
-It can be served cold or warm and usually has an alcohol content of around 6-8%.
+It is milky white in color and slightly sweet with a tart, tangy flavor.
+You can have it cold or warm, and it usually has an alcohol content of around 6-8%.

-Ingrid loved it but some people might find it hard to digest since it is a bit fermented and it is a bit frizzy.
+Ingrid loved it, but some might find it hard to digest since it is a bit fermented and frizzy.

 Again, you can buy it from local convenience stores or supermarkets.